eakelly/2D-Object-Recognition/README.txt

 ./p4 <input labeled image> <input database> <output image>

-The filename for the input labeled image is labeled_output.pgm The filename for the input database is database.pgm The filename for the output image is matched_objects.pgm
+The filename for the input labeled image is labeled_output.pgm The filename for the input database is database.txt The filename for the output image is matched_objects.pgm

 *************************************************************************